LWAYVE/ios-sdk/README.md

 Contextual Audio Experiences are:

 - **Contextual**.
 The audio in a Contextual Audio Experience will be different for each user at the event based on their time, location, user likes, and situation.
-- **Choreographed.** Contextual Audio Experiences are carefully choreographed and curated to ensure the highest quality audio experience for the event.
+- **Choreographed**.
+Contextual Audio Experiences are carefully choreographed and curated to ensure the highest quality audio experience for the event.
 - **Integrated**.
 The LWAYVE platform can be integrated into any mobile application on the most popular mobile devices and requires minimal interaction on the part of the Listener.
 - **Measured**.
 The usage data collected with LWAYVE allows Customers to measure the impact of the audio advertising on a Listener's actions and then optimize the Contextual Audio Experience accordingly.